What have Business and the Internet got to do with you? Here Peter Hanley tells you how important it is for your financial future.

 Another use is general contact.
 I have several customers that have Bi-monthly supplier functions.
 The old way was to call each customer and have a chat, time-consuming and costly.

-Now they send an SMS one week prior and then on the morning of the meet.
+Now they send an SMS one week prior and then on the morning of the meeting.
 The attendance rate went way up and the cost and effort way down.

 This is a bit different and not for everyone but when it works it is a great service.